20 Gardening Shortcuts That Save Time, Money and Effort

 Divide and transplant hostas as soon as you see leaf tips breaking through the ground—since the stems and leaves have yet to unfurl, it’ll be easy to cut the root-ball with a serrated knife.
 The planted divisions will leaf out beautifully in their new sites.
 You can divide and move fully leafed-out hostas, but you’re likely to break off leaves and stems in the process, which results in ragged-looking plants.

 When walking or driving, take note of interesting plants and plant combinations.
 Write them down and take the list with you to the nursery—having an itemized list will speed up your shopping trips and reduce the urge to impulse-buy.

 You’ll find plenty of inspiration in this gorgeous gallery of Canadian gardens.

 Consider colourful garden tools

 Don’t waste a second searching for misplaced garden tools.
 Buy trowels, cultivators, forks and pruners with bright red or orange handles so you can quickly spot them amid the greenery.
-These smart shed storage ideas will also help keep your garden tools organized.

 Maintain your gardening tools

 Make sure your tools are clean and sharp—they’ll last longer and work better in the garden.
 Use ergonomically designed tools, kneepads, or kneeling mats to lessen stress on your joints—pain-free bodies also work more efficiently in the garden.
-In turn, gardening can reward you with these health benefits.

 Take inventory of your garden